Quansight-Labs/ndindex/docs/indexing-guide/integer-indices.md

 The resulting array is a subarray corresponding to the `i`-th position along the given axis, using the 0- and &minus;1-based rules discussed above.

-One way to think about integer indexing on a NumPy array is to think about [the list-of-lists analogy](what-is-an-array).
-An integer index on the first axis `a[i]` picks the index `i` sub-list at the top level of sub-list nesting, and in general, an integer index `i` on axis `k` picks the sub-lists of index `i` at the `k`-th nesting level.[^nesting-level] For example, if `l` is a nested list of lists
+A helpful analogy for understanding integer indexing on NumPy arrays is to consider it in terms of a [list of lists](what-is-an-array).
+An integer index on the first axis `a[i]` selects the `i`-th sub-list at the top level of sub-list nesting.
+And in general, an integer index `i` on axis `k` selects the `i`-th sub-lists at the `k`-th nesting level.[^nesting-level] For example, if `l` is a nested list of lists

 [^nesting-level]: Thinking about the `k`-th level of nesting can get
     confusing.
-For instance, it's not clear whether `k` should be counted with 0-based or 1-based numbering, and which level counts as which considering that at the outermost "level" there is always a single list.
-List-of-lists is a good analogy for thinking about why one might want to use an nd-array in the first place, but as you actually use NumPy arrays in practice, you'll find it's much better to think about dimensions and axes directly, not "levels of nesting".
+For instance, it is unclear whether `k` should be counted with 0-based or 1-based numbering, or which level counts as which, considering that at the outermost "level," there is always a single list.
+List-of-lists is a good analogy for thinking about why one might want to use an nd-array in the first place.
+But as you actually use NumPy arrays in practice, you'll find it's much better to think about dimensions and axes directly, not "levels of nesting".